top of page

 Fibromyalgia

-Fibromyalgia (FM) is a relatively common condition affecting two per cent of Canadians.
+Fibromyalgia is a relatively common condition affecting two per cent of Canadians.
 FM occurs more in women than in men.
 It is seen most in women older than 40, as the incidence of FM increases with age.

 Although researchers initially thought the disease affected muscle tissue, we now know it is due to the impairment of pain processing mechanisms within the central nervous system.
 The preferred term today is chronic widespread pain.